mattsches/VersionEyeBundle/README.md

 -----------------

 Although this plugin caches all requests to the VersionEye servers, it may slow down your project a bit (dev only, of course).
-In my project, average response time is up to 400ms slower even when reading from the cache, YMMV.
+In my project, average response time is up to 400ms slower when there is no cache.